World Heritage

 - ask States Parties to take action if sites are not being properly managed

-- decide which sites to put on the List of World Heritage in Danger.
+- decide which sites to put on the List of World Heritage in Danger

 The Advisory Bodies – ICOMOS, IUCN and ICCROM